pfctdayelise/dapbook/README.md

 Pydap uses Genshi which is why my template is in Genshi.
 If you don't intend to run a local Pydap server and you don't want to install it, you could just install Genshi.
 Or your favourite templating library, and make a template for that.

 The data in my examples is a sample grid available from the Bureau of Meteorology.
 See the [Australian Digital Forecast Database](http://www.bom.gov.au/catalogue/data-feeds.shtml) for more information (and to freely download).

+Inspired to make your own WMS-ish app and do the map tile generation yourself?
+Check out [leafvis](https://github.com/nfaggian/leafvis) :)